aceofdiamonds4500/Software-Engineering-25-26/README.md

 ### Description

-Transcriptive is a project for our 2025-26 Software Engineering course, which includes a locally hosted full stack application with a mobile/desktop frontend and a containerized backend.
+Transcriptive is a project for our 2025-26 Software Engineering course, which includes a locally hosted full stack application with a mobile/desktop frontend and containerized backend.
 Running the software is simple and lightweight, and offers hospitals a tool for writing transcriptions faster and more effectively using a local AI model and Natural Language Processing for autocorrections.

 ### Main Components
 - Client-Controller-Server Model